neutralusername/Systemge/README.md

 Library for building message based distributed systems through async and sync TCP/TLS communication as well as featuring HTTP server and WebSocket server implementations for serving frontends, WebSocket clients or creating a REST-API.

-- Each "Client" must have an "Application" that offers Sync as well as Async Message Handlers for a set of Topics.
+- Each "Node" must have an "Application" that offers Sync as well as Async Message Handlers for a set of Topics.
-- Clients communicate with each other through "Brokers".
+- Nodes communicate with each other through "Brokers".
 - Each Broker is responsible for a set of Topics.
-- If a Client wants to publish a message it will ask the "Resolver" which Broker is responsible for this Topic.
+- If a Node wants to publish a message it will ask the "Resolver" which Broker is responsible for this Topic.
 - The Resolver replies with the Brokers address as well as its TLS certificate.
-- Clients can connect to Brokers to publish messages and subscribe to a subset of Topics.
+- Nodes can connect to Brokers to publish messages and subscribe to a subset of Topics.
-- Should connection issues arise the Client will try to resolve this Topic again.
+- Should connection issues arise the Node will try to resolve this Topic again.
 - If a Broker receives a Message it will distribute this message to every subscriber of its Topic.

 Most steps are handled by the library.